 Types of Hormonal Imbalances and Anxiety

-It would be impossible to go over each and every example of a hormonal imbalance.
+It would be impossible to go over every example of a hormonal imbalance.
 Your body has dozens of hormones and many more types of sub-hormones within those hormone groups, and in some ways any imbalance has the potential to lead to anxiety because any imbalance can lead to physical responses that create stress.
 But a few examples of these hormonal imbalances include:

-- Menstruation – Menstruation is unfairly blamed and stereotyped for a variety of emotional and psychological issues, but many studies have confirmed that menstruation (and its effects on estrogen and progesterone) can either contribute to anxiety, or exacerbate anxiety.
+- Menstruation Menstruation is unfairly blamed and stereotyped for a variety of emotional and psychological issues, but many studies have confirmed that menstruation (and its effects on estrogen and progesterone) can either contribute to anxiety or exacerbate anxiety.

-- Pregnancy – The king (or queen, as it were) of all hormonal changes, pregnancy throws nearly all of your hormones out of whack, and changes far more than just your appetite.
-This can lead to a host of personality changes, and anxiety is chief among them – especially combined with the stress of pregnancy itself.
+- Pregnancy The king (or queen, as it were) of all hormonal changes, pregnancy throws nearly all of your hormones out of whack and changes far more than just your appetite.
+This can lead to a host of personality changes, and anxiety is chief among them - especially combined with the stress of pregnancy itself.

 These are just a few examples of hormonal imbalances that may cause anxiety.
 Only a medical professional can determine what type of hormonal imbalance is to blame (if any).

 Anxiety and Hormones - Chicken and Egg